cyberwombat/woocommerce-fastspring-payment-gateway/readme.txt

 == Description ==

-FastSpring For Woocommerce integrates your [FastSpring[(http://fastspring.com) account with your wordpress site.
-It uses the popup version of FastSpring and provides webhook support for order validation.
+FastSpring For Woocommerce integrates your [FastSpring[(http://fastspring.com) account with your WordPress site.
+It provides support for both the hosted and popup version of FastSpring and provides webhook and API support for order validation.

 == Installation ==

-After activating the plugin you will need to login to your FastSpring account and generate a public and private key as well as create a webhook secret.
-In the WooCommerce > Checkout > FastSpring dashboard, update the fields with your webhook secret and your public key.
-See [docs](http://docs.fastspring.com/integrating-with-fastspring/store-builder-library/passing-sensitive-data-with-secure-requests).

-This plugin provides support only for the popup version of FastSpring.
-You will need to create your popup store in the FS dashboard and update your WP setting with the path of your popup store.

-Add your WP webhook url as found in the FS settings to the webhook section in the FS Integrations section.
+After activating the plugin you will need to setup your access key and SSL certificate to encrypt orders to FastSpring.
+Additionally, you will need to setup either the Webhook or API method of validating orders depending on your storefront type.

+For popups you can use eiher the webhook or API method.
+FastSpring hosted storefronts, on the other hand, must use the webhook method.
+Instructions for each are found in the admin settings for this plugin under WooCommerce > Checkout > FastSpring dashboard,

 == Screenshots ==

 1. FastSpring admin dashboard.
+2. FastSpring payment popup option.

 == Changelog ==